January 19, 2022

 Distinguishing a nutritionist from a health coach or a Registered Dietitian can become difficult for individuals seeking nutrition services.

-A nutritionist does not need to have any particular schooling, certifications, or license.
+A nutritionist does not need to have any specific schooling, certifications, or license.
 Anyone who claims any knowledge of nutrition at any level can call themselves a nutritionist.

 Your friend who sells cold-pressed juices could call herself a nutritionist.
 The teenager who works at the supplement store could call themselves a nutritionist.
 The graduate student who decided not to pursue an RD-credentials could call themselves a nutritionist.